technomancy/leiningen/README.md

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.

-For the master branch, use Leiningen 1.x to run `lein install` in the `leiningen-core` subproject directory.
+For the master branch, use an existing Leiningen version to run `lein install` in the `leiningen-core` subproject directory.
 When the dependencies change you will also have to do `rm .lein-classpath` in the project root.
+It's not yet possible to bootstrap a development version of Leiningen without having an older version installed.

-Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`, usually as `lein2` in order to keep it distinct from your existing installation.
+Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`.
+Usually you'll want to rename your existing installation to keep them from interfering.

-If you want to develop on the 1.x branch, this should be unnecessary.

 ## License